paulmacnicol/openai_vision/README.md

 --------

 The OpenAI Vision Integration is a custom component for Home Assistant that leverages OpenAI's GPT models to analyze images captured by your home cameras.
 This integration can generate insightful descriptions, identify objects, and even add a touch of humor to your snapshots.
 The results are saved in JSON format and can be used to update Home Assistant sensors.
+This integration allows you to add hundreds of sensors to your home assistant installation, using existing security cameras or cheap webcams.
+Add a sensor to check if the beds are made and the dishes are done, and cut off the kids internet until they are.
+Remind me if I havent got my Rubbish bins out on collection day.
+Let me know if I have clothes on the line and its going to rain.
+And so on - theres a huge number of opportunities we can exploit with this software, so I've tried to keep it as straightforward as possible to modify, and I look forward to hearing your suggestions and implementations.

 Features
 --------